Hackingzone/airgeddon/README.md

 ### Known Incompatibilities

-- Impossible compatibility for Mac OSX at the moment:
+- Incompatible with Mac OSX at the moment
- - *Bash version* &#8592; it can be avoided upgrading it using brew or however, this is not the real problem :smile:
+ - *Bash version* &#8592; it can be avoided upgrading it using `brew` or whatever, this is not the real problem :smile:
- - *Aircrack suite* &#8592; this suite for OSX does not support `airodump` and `aireplay`
+ - *Aircrack suite* &#8592; this suite does not support `airodump` and `aireplay` for OSX
- - *Wireless tools* &#8592; `iwconfig` does not exist for OSX, and `airport` command cannot be used.
+ - *Wireless tools* &#8592; `iwconfig` does not exist in OSX, so `airport` command cannot be used.
 It generates different outputs
 - Incompatible with OpenBSD and FreeBSD.
-They are Unix systems but they have some differences with Linux:
+They are Unix systems but they have some differences with Linux
  - *Bash* &#8592; They have no bash.
 It can be installed, this is not the real problem again :sweat_smile:
- - *Wireless tools* &#8592; `iwconfig` does not exist on these systems, they use `ifconfig` instead and it generates different outputs
+ - *Wireless tools* &#8592; `iwconfig` does not exist in these systems, they use `ifconfig` instead and it generates different outputs

 ---